-Tragically, there are very few public toilets in Rome (hence the horrible odor you’ll encounter near alleyways and on the beautiful but isolated banks of the Tiber at Lungotevere).
-And many of the ones that are available are very nasty indeed.
+Tragically, there are very few public toilets in Rome (hence the horrible odor you’ll encounter near alleyways and on the beautiful but isolated Lungotevere (banks of the Tiber).
+The few that are available can be nasty indeed.

-A few Metro and train stations have them, usually requiring a €1 coin to enter, but rarely any Metro stations.
+A few train stations have them, usually requiring a €1 coin to enter, but rarely any Metro stations.
 Some of these are even clean-ish, particularly in Termini.
 All museums have them (usually well maintained) and there is one particularly spotless example in Villa Torlonia.
 Shopping malls – themselves quite rare – such as Rinascente and Coin may have them too.

 If a Roman is ‘caught short’ they will tend to go to a bar (the word for café here) and use the bathroom there.
 By law, as part of their licensing conditions, every bar must allow their customers to use the bathroom – though customers only.
 They’re not obliged to allow free use to anyone who just walks in off the street.
 To become a customer, even if you’re not in the mood for another coffee, buying a small bottle of water or a pack of gum will suffice.

 In practice this can prove fraught, as in highly trafficked areas you may sometimes find that “the bathroom is out of order”.

 If this should happen, some locals have told me you should mention the cops (“vigili“), since it is illegal to have premises with tables for eating or drinking without viable bathroom facilities.

 Our advice is, find another bar.
 If it’s a crowded, busy bar then you can probably just walk in, scope out where the bathroom is, and brazen it out – my thinking being, what’s the worst they can do if you’ve already made it into the stall – shout at you as you leave?